Tips for keeping your house cool during the hottest Arizona days

 PHOENIX (3TV/CBS 5) - You know it is summer in Arizona when you walk outside and immediately start sweating.
-The one thing during this heat you want is relief and to get it, is to make sure your home is nice and cool without raising your electric bills too high.
+The one thing during this heat you want is relief.
+To achieve maximum efficiency you want to make sure your home is nice and cool without raising your electric bills too high.

 here are steps you can take to reduce your energy usage.